-Disney could use more part-time workers in proposed contract
+Disney offers 46-percent raises, could use more part-timers

 ORLANDO, Fla.
-(AP) — Walt Disney World would be able to use more part-time workers and it would take longer for new workers to transfer jobs under a proposed contract that also would increase starting minimum wage to $15 an hour by 2021.

-New details emerged Monday about the contract proposal that Disney World’s unionized workers will vote on next week.
+(AP) — The proposed contract Walt Disney World’s unionized workers will vote on next week would increase the starting minimum wage by at least 46 percent over three years to $15 an hour, while enabling Disney to use more part-time workers and require new workers to stay in their positions longer before transferring.

-Existing workers would see their wages increase by at least $4.75 an hour by the time the contract ends in 2022.
+The new details emerged Monday about the proposal, which would raise wages for existing workers by at least $4.75 an hour over three years.
+The contract ends in 2022.

-The deal covers more than half of the Florida resort’s 70,000 workers.
+The deal covers more than half the Florida resort’s 70,000 workers.
 It was reached late last week after about a year of negotiations.

 Most Read Business Stories